North Country Chili Cook-Off

 The 26th Annual North Country Chili Cook-Off is supported by “Underwriting Level Sponsors” Excellus BlueCross BlueShield, Watertown Savings Bank, Stewart’s Shops, United Food Service Operators, Advanced Business Systems, WWNY-TV 7News/Fox28/MeTV, Tunes 92.5/Intrepid Broadcasting, PixelIt, NNY360/Watertown Daily Times, Victory Promotions, and The American Legion Family.
 Platinum Level Sponsors include OneDigital, Independent Medical Evaluation Co., Kinney Drugs Foundation, Price Chopper, Purcell Construction Corporation, Samaritan Medical Center, The ARC of Jefferson-St. Lawrence, and Watertown Internists.
 Gold Level Sponsors include AmeriCU Credit Union, Bob Johnson Auto Group, Disabled Persons Action Organization, Keller Williams-Amy Kenney, Knowlton Technologies, NFP Corp., North Country Insurance Company, Northern Credit Union, Northern New York Community Foundation, Overhead Door of Watertown, SeaComm Federal Credit Union, State CS Employee Federal Credit Union, and Watertown International Airport Silver Level Sponsors include American Legion Post 1788; American Legion Post 583; American Legion Post 588 SAL; American Legion Post 789 Auxiliary; American Legion Post 821 Auxiliary; American Legion Post 832; American Legion Post 904 SAL; Brotherton Trucking; Carthage Savings & Loan; Cazenovia Equipment Company; Chimera Integrations; Clayton Lions Club; Community Bank, N.A.; DOCO Quick Print/Midgley Printing; Fuller Insurance Agency; GEICO Insurance-Mark Smith; GYMO Architecture Engineering & Land Surveying; Haylor, Freyer, & Coon; Hilton Garden Inn; Hospice of Jefferson County; RBC Wealth Management; Slack Chemical Company; and Steve Shannon Tire.
 Friends of the Cook-Off Level sponsors include American Legion Post 162 SAL, American Legion Post 1757 SAL, American Legion Post 583 Auxiliary, American Legion Post 586 SAL, Atlantic Testing Laboratories, CHJC, CNY Office Furniture, DGM Coon & Company, Gouverneur Elks Lodge 2035, Hall Pass Tavern, Jake Johnson Properties, Johnson Lumber, LLC, Lloyd’s of Lowville, Lowville Elks Lodge 1605, Meade Optical, North Country German American Club, Syracuse Orthopedic Specialists, The Dockside Pub, Veterans of Foreign Wars Post 1143, Veterans of Foreign Wars Post 1231, Veterans of Foreign Wars Post 6338, Veterans of Foreign Wars Post 7227 Auxiliary, and Weldon & Trimper Law Firm.
 Additional support is provided by Blue Mountain Spring Water, Doldo Bros., Dunkin’, Gray’s Flower Shop, Hannaford Supermarket, JRECK Subs, McQuade & Bannigan/The Sign Shop, Mud Pie Designs (Jessica Sheldon), Panera Bread, Pepsi Bottling Group, Sam’s Club, Staples, The Coughlin Group, and ZAPET Vibrations (Tom Ellis).

-Proceeds of the North Country Chili Cook-Off will benefit the Volunteer Transportation Center, which provides essential rides to health care appointments, grocery shopping, and other destinations for residents with no transportation alternatives.
+Proceeds of the North Country Chili Cook-Off benefit the Volunteer Transportation Center, which provides essential rides to health care appointments, grocery shopping, and other destinations for residents with no transportation alternatives.
 Funds raised through the cook-off are earmarked to provide transportation to Veterans and their family members, which make up roughly one-third of those transported by volunteer drivers through the VTC.

 For more information about the 26th Annual North Country Chili Cook-Off, contact Mr. Papineau at 315-303-2590 or via email at jeremiah@volunteertransportation.org.
 Additional information is available on-line at www.volunteertransportationcenter.org/chili-cook-off.